 The next phrase, “from this day forward” shows that something completely brand new is starting on this day.
 You are crossing a threshold on your wedding day, from the state of singleness into the state of being married.
 You are leaving your old way of living behind and you are starting a new season or a new chapter together in the story of your lives.

 For better or for worse

-The next three phrases underline the seriousness of your commitment, acknowledging that life has both ups and downs.
-Things do not always turn out the way you had hoped or dreamed they would, and real life tragedies can happen to anyone.
-At this point it should be understood that this phrase is not meant to lock someone into an abusive relationship where a marriage partner uses these words to threaten and intimidate you into remaining faithful and present, while he or she treats you badly.
-Both partners need to be equally committed to these vows, facing life’s struggles together.
+The next three wedding phrases underline the seriousness of your commitment, acknowledging that life has both ups and downs.
+Things do not always turn out the way you had hoped or dreamed they would, and real-life tragedies can happen to anyone.
+At this point, it should be understood that this phrase is not meant to lock someone into an abusive relationship where a marriage partner uses these words to threaten and intimidate you into remaining faithful and present, while he or she treats you badly.
+Both partners need to be equally committed to these Christian wedding vows, facing life’s struggles together.